keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

 ## Usage

-You should populate one YAML file per metric, then apply all of them.
 As soon as you define and apply your `KeptnMetricsProvider` and `KeptnMetric` resources, Keptn begins collecting the metrics you defined.